-The Done Necha-lia Gha Enitl’e Ko (School for Little People) Ndilo Aboriginal Head Start Program is located at 702 Sikyea Tili, Ndilo, Northwest Territories.
+The Done Necha-lia Gha Enitl’e Ko (School for Little People) Ndilo Aboriginal Head Start Program is located in Ndilo, Northwest Territories.
 Our program opened in April 1997 and has seen over 500 children attend our program.
 The Yellowknives Dene First Nation administers our program.
 The Aboriginal Head Start (AHS) is an early intervention preschool program for Ndilo and Yellowknife First Nations, Metis and Inuit children ages from three and four year old children to attend in a half-day fun play and learn environment.

 Our Program uses our “Aboriginal Head Start: Making a Difference” in the Northwest Territories, Child-Centered Curriculum.”
 We are very excited about our curriculum, as we have created it to meet the needs of each of our NWT AHS sites.
 We have been working on it for the past few years and are happy it is completed.
 Already we have noticed a change in how our children are learning.

 Language & Culture

 In our Aboriginal language and culture component we celebrate the Yellowknives Dene.
 We teach the Willideh language throughout the day, the children learn simple phrases and commands, colors, numbers, days of the week, months of the year, prayers and songs.
 The cultural component covers activities such as setting rabbit snares, cleaning fish, making dry meat, plucking ducks, beading and sewing and making crafts.
 Children also learn to make bannock and help to cook traditional food such a fish, caribou, moose and ducks.
 In the spring and fall we take our children on picnics and nature walks to learn about the world around them.